 |SC11/5/1646/010 Trial of Janet Rendall page 3|

-[Update: The Palaeography Group took on the task of transcribing the above document one Monday night.
+[Update: The Orkney Archive Palaeography Group took on the task of transcribing the above document.
 We went home having successfully transcribed 27 lines.
-Just this week, two of us came back to the Group with the discovery that this document has been transcribed before!
+Two of us came back to the Group with the discovery that this document has been transcribed before.
 Two sources have it: one Kirkwall in the Orkneys by Hossack on pp256-258; and the other County Folklore Vol. III Orkney & Shetland Islands collected by G F Black (Facsimile Edition) on pp103-108.
 Both published transcriptions have the document dated 1629 and as part of the 1629 trial of Janet/Jonet Rendall of Rigga in the parish of Rendall.
 So, we have not discovered a "new" victim of the witchcraft trials, but we have reversed some incorrect cataloguing.
 The new reference number for this document is SC11/5/1629/41.
 We are also looking into getting the document some professional tlc.]

 SC11/79 Miscellanea - Transcripts of documents deposited in H. M. Register House (Now National Records of Scotland) by George H. M. Thoms, Sheriff of Orkney and Shetland from 1870-1903.

-SC11/79/1 - In this book is a complete transcript of Katherine Grieve's trial from 1633 and also the trial of Janet Rendall of Rigga from 1629 (first three pages shown below).
+SC11/79/1 - In this book is a transcript of Katherine Grieve's trial from 1633 and also the trial of Janet Rendall of Rigga from 1629 (first three pages shown below).
 The indictment document mentioned above is not transcribed here.

 |SC11/79/1 - Trial of Janet Rigga page 271|